QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

 Here $\Lambda^+$ denotes the longitudinal momentum scale that separates the static color sources from the dynamical gauge fields and the gauge invariant weight functional $W_{\Lambda^+}[\rho]$ describes the distribution of these sources at the scale $\Lambda^+$, with its path integral over $\rho$ normalized to unity.

 The CGC effective action can be written in terms of the sources $\rho$ and the fields $A$ as

-The first term here is the Yang-Mills action in the QCD Lagrangian given in \Eq{eq:QCD-Lagrangian}.
-Since wee gluons in the CGC are treated in fully generality, their dynamics is specified by the Yang-Mills action.
-The second term denotes the coupling of the wee gluon fields to the large $x$ color charge densities $\rho$, which we have argued are static lightcone sources.
-Because the sources are eikonal sources along the lightcone, their gauge invariant coupling to the wee fields is described by the path ordered exponential along the lightcone time direction\footnote{The second term in the effective action can alternatively~\cite{JalilianMarian:2000ad} be written as ${\rm Tr}\left(\rho \log(U_{-\infty,\infty})\right)$; for the discussion of interest, they provide identical results.} $U_{-\infty,\infty}={\cal P}\exp\left(ig \int dx^+ A^{-,a}T^a\right)$.
-Physically, $U$ corresponds to the color rotation of the color sources in the background of wee gluon fields.
+The first term in \Eq{eq:effective-action} is the Yang-Mills action in the QCD Lagrangian given in \Eq{eq:QCD-Lagrangian}.
+The dynamics of wee gluons in the CGC is specified by this term.
+The second term\footnote{This term can alternatively~\cite{JalilianMarian:2000ad} be written as ${\rm Tr}\left[\rho \log(U_{-\infty,\infty})\right]$. } denotes the coupling of the wee gluon fields to the large $x$ color charge densities $\rho$, which we have argued are static lightcone sources.
+Because the sources are eikonal sources along the lightcone, their gauge invariant coupling to the wee fields is described by the path ordered exponential along the lightcone time direction $U_{-\infty,\infty}={\cal P}\exp\left(ig \int dx^+ A^{-,a}T^a\right)$.
+Physically, $U$ corresponds to the color rotation of the color sources in the background of the wee gluon fields.

-The weight functional in the effective action (for the Gaussian random color charges in \Eq{eq:Gaussian}), in what is now called the McLerran-Venugopalan (MV) model~\cite{McLerran:1993ni,McLerran:1993ka,Kovchegov:1999yj}, can equivalently be written as\footnote{The next sub-leading term (parametrically suppressed as $A^{-1/6}$) is proportional to the SU(3) cubic Casimir $d_{abc} \rho^a \rho^b\rho^c$~\cite{Jeon:2005cf} and further corrections are discussed in \cite{Dumitru:2011ax}.}
+The weight functional in the effective action (or the Gaussian random color charges in \Eq{eq:Gaussian}, in what is now called the McLerran-Venugopalan (MV) model~\cite{McLerran:1993ni,McLerran:1993ka,Kovchegov:1999yj}, can equivalently be written as\footnote{Sub-leading terms were discussed in \cite{Jeon:2005cf,Dumitru:2011ax}.}